Prunebutt/MsiHelp/README.md

 # MsiHelp
-Help Sheet for the MSI Exam
+Help sheet for the MSI exam

 Feel free to contribute